ekowbaah/site/content/posts/book-review-12-rules-for-life.md

 +++
 author = "Ekow Baah-Nyarkoh"
-title = "Book review: 12 Rules for life" date = "2022-09-27"
+title = "Book review: 12 Rules For Life:An Antidote to Chaos" date = "2022-09-27"
 description = "Review of the book 12 Rules for Life: An Antidote to Chaos by Jordan Peterson" tags = [